nutanix-japan/nai-llm/docs/infra/infra_nkp.md

 ## Create Base Image for NKP

+!!! tip "About NKP Base Image OS Version on Nutanix Cluster"

+    The base image for NKP is a minimal image that contains the required packages and tools to run the Kubernetes cluster.
+The base image is used to create the worker node VMs and the control plane VMs.

+    NKP base image can be ``Rocky Linux 9.4`` image and is part of ``NKP Starter`` license.
+This image is maintained and supported by Nutanix.
+The image is updated regularly to include the latest security patches and bug fixes.
+Customers **should not** modify the base image.

+    Using ```NKP Pro``` license also offers choice of using ``Ubuntu 22.04`` base image for GPU based workload deployments.

 In this section we will go through creating a base image for all the control plane and worker node VMs on Nutanix.
+We will use the ``Ubuntu 22.04`` image as the base image as we will need GPU support for AI applications.
+NVIDIA GPU drivers are not yet available for ``Rocky Linux 9.4`` base image.

+!!! info "NKP Cloud Support"

+    For information about other supported operating systems for Nutanix Kubernetes Platform (NKP), see [NKP Cloud Support](https://portal.nutanix.com/page/documents/details?targetId=Nutanix-Kubernetes-Platform-v2_12:Nutanix-Kubernetes-Platform-v2_12).

 1. In VSC Explorer pane, Click on **New Folder** :material-folder-plus-outline: